 - Pre menstruation symptoms.
 Things like acne breakouts, bloating, cravings, and breast sensitivity.

 - Moods.
-Although you may want to keep a separate mood tracker, like this Year In Pixels.
+Although you may want to keep a separate mood tracker, such as this Year In Pixels.
 Either way, be sure to keep a check on how your cycle affects your moods.

 I have done different designs previously but find that this layout is the best period tracker for me.